All Episodes

 There's never been an election where more is at stake than this one.

-Um I'd want to take everything and anything they've got and throw everything they got at it.
+I would assume for a president or vice president or anybody, I'd want to take everything and anything they've got and throw everything they got at it.

-That would be my choice of therapeutics if my doctors would agree with it.
+That would be my choice of therapeutics, if my doctors would agree with it.

-Um we have a Zogby poll out.
+We have a Zogby poll out.

-The mob, the media want you to celebrate a pretty dubious poll that came out this weekend that shows Biden with a 14-point lead.
+The mob, the media, want you to celebrate a pretty dubious poll that came out this weekend that shows Biden with a 14-point lead.

-As I look into the the deep bowels of it, I begin to see why.
+As I look into the deep bowels of it, I begin to see why it's not one that I particularly trust.

 The survey not only challenged the media's narrative about Biden building his lead over Trump, but it even surprised John Zogby.